IgniteUI/igniteui-docfx/en/components/categorychart_configuration_options.md

 ---
 title: Category Chart | Data Visualization Tools | Ignite UI for Angular | Configuration Options | Infragistics
 _description: Use the category chart component to analyze and  automatically choose the best chart type to represent data.
 Learn about our chart types for visualization.
 _keywords: category chart, Ignite UI for Angular, infragistics
+mentionedTypes: ['CategoryChart']
 ---

 ## Configuration Options